rotelok/yaxgui/README.markdown

 Requirements
 ------------

-Besides a simple PHP running on your favourite web server you will also need following packages:
+Besides, a simple PHP running on your favourite web server you will also need following packages:

 * [tideways_xhprof](https://github.com/tideways/php-xhprof-extension)
 * php-mysqli or php-pdo